tel: +48 888 99 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Health risk associated with microscopic parts of magnets pose a threat, if swallowed, which is crucial in the context of children's health.
-Additionally, miniscule components of these magnets can be problematic in medical diagnosis in case of swallowing.
+• Health risk associated with microscopic parts of magnets pose a threat, in case of ingestion, which becomes significant in the context of child safety.
+Additionally, miniscule components of these magnets have the potential to be problematic in medical diagnosis after entering the body.

 Make sure to review all the information we have provided.
 This will help you avoid harm to your body and damage to the magnets.